Investing in the Future of Child Care

 Through the Investing in the Future of Child Care initiative the SF Fed and the Low Income Investment Fund (LIIF) are taking a deep dive into the challenges facing the child care market as well as the investments and partnerships needed to support child care providers.

 Communities have the chance to rebuild the child care system with greater access for lower-income families and people of color by addressing known challenges with its operating model.
 This in turn strengthens our workforce and our broader economy.
 Success involves new investments to support a sustainable operating model, and it will require partners from across sectors working together.

-Join us this fall, as we kick-off Investing in the Future of Child Care with a series of webinars.
-These events are designed to advance understanding and action in the field.
+In fall 2020, we launched Investing in the Future of Child Care with a series of webinars designed to advance understanding and action in the field.
 Recordings of those sessions may be found below.
 In the months ahead, we will be working with communities across the Twelfth Federal Reserve District to support stakeholders who are committed to boosting the capacity of the child care system and to identifying solutions that benefit both children and working parents.